mappls-api/mapmyindia-rest-api/mapmyindia-route-optimization-api/readme.md

         - `simplified` (default) simplified geometry for higher zoomed out levels (~state zoom levels).
         - `full` Detailed geometry for display at all zoom levels.
         - `false` to not provide geometry at all.
+    - *`region`*(string): This parameter is optional for India; for other countries (such as Sri Lanka, Nepal, Bangladesh, Bhutan + many more) this parameter is mandatory.
+Possible values are listed in a table [here](https://github.com/MapmyIndia/mapmyindia-rest-api/blob/master/docs/countryISO.md).

 ## Response Parameters